isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 combinations to construct a database of plaintext names to hashed names, also known as a "rainbow table."

-There is one more features NSEC3 gives us to provide additional
+There is one more feature NSEC3 gives us to provide additional
 protection: salt.
 Basically, salt gives us the ability to introduce further randomness into the hashed results.
 Whenever the salt is changed, any pre-computed rainbow table is rendered useless, and a new rainbow table